Hulu vs. Hulu Live: Which is Best for Your Needs?

+Hulu vs. Hulu Live: Which is Best for Your Needs?**

 Hulu Plus vs. Cable

-If you still have cable and are trying to decide if Hulu Live will work for you, consider your budget and viewing habits.
+If you still have cable and are trying to decide if the Live option will work for you, consider your budget and viewing habits.

 What shows and movies do you watch?
 Do you love TV?
 Are there prime time shows you don’t want to miss?
 If you answered yes, Hulu Live is for you.

-Other benefits of Hulu Live over cable is that you can pause, change, or cancel your service any time.
+Other benefits over cable is that you can pause, change, or cancel your service any time.
 No fees.
 No penalties.
 You can also try Hulu Live for free for a week to see if you like it before cutting the cord.

-If you’re more of a movie buff, try Hulu basic for free for a month.
+If you’re more of a movie buff, try the basic version for free for a month.
 Should you like it, great, but if not, Netflix might be a better option.

 Maybe you like TV, but find you mostly watch shows on the major networks (ABC, CBS, FOX, and NBC).
 We’re like that.
 Try Hulu basic for $5.99 per month and buy a digital antenna, like the Mohu Leaf 50, on Amazon.